How is your credit score calculated? More importantly, how do you make sure that it's in the best shape possible?

 Knowing your credit score is key to being financially healthy.
 There will come a point in time in most Singaporeans' lives when taking a bank loan is necessary.
 The most common example is a home loan, car loan, business or education loan.
 A credit risk grade of AA makes it easy to qualify for such loans.
 When a large amount of cash is needed during an emergency, personal loans can also go a long way.

 Those who cannot maintain a good credit score often find themselves deprived of these essential financial products.
 Here's how to improve your credit risk score and get it to AA rating, the highest possible credit grade.

 How is your credit score determined?

-Your credit score in Singapore is determined by a proprietary algorithm – that is, a computer program that tracks your use of credit.
-At present, any Singaporean can obtain a credit report (which shows their credit grade) from the Credit Bureau of Singapore (CBS) for a fee of S$6.
+Your credit score in Singapore is determined by a proprietary algorithm that tracks your use of credit.
+Any Singaporean can obtain a credit report (which shows their credit grade) from the Credit Bureau of Singapore (CBS) for a fee of $6.

 Source: Credit Bureau Singapore

 The highest possible credit score risk grade is AA.
-Grades of B or C indicate delinquency or late repayments, and grades of D or lower are often caused by defaults (the bank was forced to write off the loan).
+Grades of B or C indicate delinquency or late repayments, and grades of D or lower are often caused by defaults (bank was forced to write off the loan).

 Non-Scored Risk Grades

 |HX||Public Record (with or without inquiry / with or without trade).

 This means there could be a past and/or existing writ of summons/bankruptcy record filed against you.